-- Trek to discover herbs and plants with special medicinal or other properties.
+- Learn how to recognize herbs and plants with special medicinal or other properties.

-- Journey to local indigenous villages to meet the natives, see how they live, participate in their way of life.
+- Visit local indigenous villages to meet the natives, see how they live, participate in their way of life.

-- Take day hikes to spot exotic birds, mammals, reptiles, and whatever else you may find.
+- Day hikes to spot exotic birds, mammals, reptiles, and other wildlife.

-- Venture onto the rivers, tributaries and lakes to explore the jungle, and try to fish out what swims beneath the surface, including piranhas.
+- Venture across rivers and lakes to possibly witness what swims beneath the surface, including piranhas.

-- Canopy tours – ascend an Amazonian tree and glide through the tree tops on zip-lines and rope bridges to get a different perspective on the jungle.
+- Canopy tours – Get different perspectives of the jungle as you ascend and glide through the Amazonian tree tops on zip-lines and rope bridges.

 - Early morning bird watching across the waters of the Amazon.